alexandreblin/taxi-multi/README.md

 ======================

 This is a special "multi" backend for [Taxi](https://github.com/sephii/taxi).
-It allows pushing entries to multiple backends.
+It allows pushing your entries to multiple backends at once.

 Installation
 ------------